abustany/flouze/README.md

 Flouze ships with a basic built-in server, accessible via the `serve` command of `flouze-cli`.

+## Sharing accounts between devices

+Sharing is accomplished by registering a URL prefix with the application, and interpreting the URLs under that prefix in the app.
+The URL used for sharing needs *not* match the actual address of the synchronization server, in other words it is a "vanity" URL, which however needs to validate [certain criteria described in the Android Developer Documentation](https://developer.android.com/training/app-links/verify-site-associations), notably the hosting of a `/.well-known/assetlinks.json` file.

+The URL of the sharing server is configured by the `mobile/assets/share_server_uri.txt` file.
+The file should contain a URL of the form `https://myapp.com/app`.

+With the example above, any link starting with `https://myapp.com/app` will activate the mobile application.
+As of now, the only action using such links is the cloning of a remote account.
+Clicking a link of the form `https://myapp.com/app/clone?accountId=[ACCOUNT_ID]`, where `[ACCOUNT_ID]` is the UUID of the account, will activate the "Clone remote account" page of the app.
+Remember, the server that will be contacted for the cloning is the *synchronization server*, not the *sharing server*.

 ## Sentry

 The mobile application can be configured to report crashes to Sentry (for now in